 The following is a contribution from Harry at Your PF Pro.
-If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 The quickest way to build wealth is to earn more, and many people are turning to side hustles and even their own side businesses in order to make more money.
 A side hustle is a great way to diversify your income and free up more money to put towards savings and investments.
 It can also be a huge drain on your time and energy though, especially if it’s something that’s truly on the side and has to be done around your obligations as someone else’s employee at your full-time job.